-The Company's financial instruments were classified within Level 1 or Level 2 of the fair value hierarchy as ofMarch 31, 2015, because they were valued using quoted market prices, broker/dealer quotes or alternative pricing sources with reasonable levels of price transparency.
-As of March 31, 2015, the types of instruments valued based on quoted market prices in active markets included money market funds, U.S. Treasury securities, certain sovereign securities and certain U.S. Government agency securities.
+The Company's financial instruments were classified within Level 1 or Level 2 of the fair value hierarchy as of March 31, 2017, because they were valued using quoted market prices, broker/dealer quotes or alternative pricing sources with observable levels of price transparency.
+As of March 31, 2017, the types of instruments valued based on quoted market prices in active markets included money market funds, U.S. Treasury securities, certain U.S. Government agency securities and certain sovereign securities.
 Such instruments are generally classified within Level 1 of the fair value hierarchy.

-As of March 31, 2015, the types of instruments valued based on other observable inputs included corporate debt securities, municipal securities and certain U.S. Government agency securities and sovereign securities.
+As of March 31, 2017, the types of instruments valued based on other observable inputs included corporate debt securities, certain U.S. Government agency securities and certain sovereign securities.
 The market inputs used to value these instruments generally consist of market yields, reported trades and broker/dealer quotes.
 Such instruments are generally classified within Level 2 of the fair value hierarchy.

 The principal market in which the Company executes its foreign currency contracts is the institutional market in an over-the-counter environment with a relatively high level of price transparency.
-The market participants usually are large financial institutions.
+The market participants generally are large financial institutions.
 The Company's foreign currency contracts' valuation inputs are based on quoted prices and quoted pricing intervals from public data sources and do not involve management judgment.
 These contracts are typically classified within Level 2 of the fair value hierarchy.